Skip to main content

 In light of National Men’s Health month, here are tips on where to focus attention to maintain good health:

-1. Get an annual physical.
+1. Get a yearly physical.
 This is a good time to bring up questions.

-3. Manage your stress and prioritize mental health.
-The past several months have been brutal on everyone.
+3. Manage stress and prioritize your mental health.
 Be kind to yourself and give yourself grace.
+If you're anxious or lonely, connecting with friends can help.

-4. Limit alcohol consumption and tobacco use.
-It’s easy to overindulge, which can aggravate existing problems or lead to new ones.
+4. Limit alcohol and tobacco use.
+It’s easy to overindulge, which can make existing problems worse or lead to new ones.

-If you’re due for your annual checkup or screenings, you can schedule any virtual or in-person appointments needed by:
+If you’re due for your annual checkup or screenings, you can schedule virtual or in-person visits by:

 Note: Dr. Nye not only recommends good self-care to his patients.
 He practices it himself.
 In June 2021, he completed the IRONMAN 70.3 Hawaiì Half-Triathlon in Kohala Coast, Hawaii.